 - Set up, operate, and adjust a variety of woodworking machines such as bandsaws and planers to cut and shape sections, parts, and patterns, according to specifications.

-Below is a list of the skills most Wood Model Makers say are important on the job.
+These are the skills Wood Model Makers say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.